makersacademy/chitter-challenge/README.md

 ## Acknowledgements ##

-Code from a group project I have work on : *madcoders_makersbnb* app
+Inspired by some code from a group project I have work on : *madcoders_makersbnb* app